Athlete's foot is an infection of the feet caused by fungus or yeast. The medical term is tinea pedis, or ringworm of the foot.

 Athlete's foot is easily spread.
 It can be passed through direct contact or contact with items such as shoes, stockings, and shower or pool surfaces.

-The most common symptom is cracked, flaking, peeling skin between the toes or side of the foot.
+The most common symptom is cracked, flaking, peeling skin between the toes or on the side of the foot.
 Other symptoms can include:

 - Red and itchy skin